UKLA Forms & Applications

 The Brenda Eastwood Award for good practice in teaching for diversity and inclusion

-UKLA invites members to nominate schools, Early Years practitioners, teachers, HE Tutors or librarians who have shown good practice in empowering children to respect and appreciate diversity.
+UKLA invites members to nominate schools, Early Years practitioners, teachers, HE Tutors, publishers or librarians who have shown good practice in empowering children to respect and appreciate diversity.

 These criteria draw on the theoretical and empirical work by Kucirkova, Littleton and Cremin, 2016 (Knowledge Transfer Partnership between BookTrust and the Open University), adopted and refined in conversation with UK primary school teachers and literacy specialists.
 For examples of literacy apps and information about children’s digital books corresponding to these and other criteria, check the Literacy Apps guide from the National Literacy Trust and information on the UKLA Special Interest Group for children’s digital books and literacy apps.

 To be completed by all applicants.
 Please read the criteria notes before completing this form and ensure you pay attention to: